-Researchers analyze HPV vaccination disparities among girls from low-income familiesMarch 27th, 2013 in Cancer /
+Researchers analyze HPV vaccination disparities among girls from low-income familiesMarch 27, 2013 in Medicine & Health / Cancer

 Researchers at Moffitt Cancer Center and colleagues at the University of Florida studied health care providers to determine the factors associated with disparities in Human Papillomavirus (HPV) vaccination among girls, ages 9 to 17, from low-income families.
 They found that physician vaccination strategies and the type of practice play a role in whether or not girls were vaccinated.